schbz/vue-breakpoint-compass/README.md

 This is a typescript-ready vue 3 plugin created to provide web devs more detailed feedback as to how the current window size fits into any given set of CSS breakpoints.
 A small display shows the breakpoint name and how far away the nearest breakpoints are in pixel percentages with a progressbar.

-> "Wouldn't it be nice to know exactly how far away the nearest breakpoints are without having to go into Chrome devtools mode and slide the screen width thingy back and forth??!!??"
+> "Wouldn't it be nice to know exactly how far away the nearest breakpoints are without having to go into Chrome devtools mode and slide the screen width thingy back and forth??!!??" - _web devs everywhere_
-> .....-_web devs everywhere_

 ## Install